Student Success and Opportunity

 Goal 2 | Graduate Student Academic Experience and Career Preparation

-IUB will ensure graduate and professional students are prepared for diverse career opportunities through excellent and innovative degree programs.
+IUB will ensure graduate and professional students are prepared for myriad career opportunities through excellent and innovative degree programs.

-Graduate and professional students at IUB will benefit from excellence and innovation in academic training, and professional and career development.
-All students will receive the comprehensive support they seek, including historically marginalized, first-generation and international students.
-IUB’s cutting- edge degree programs will prepare students to become innovative researchers and thinkers who have the skills to succeed in whatever career path they pursue.
+Graduate and professional students at IUB will benefit from excellence and innovation in academic training, and receive comprehensive professional and career development support.
+IUB’s cutting-edge degree programs will prepare students to become innovative researchers and thinkers who have the skills to succeed in whatever career path they pursue.

 • Leader in curricular innovation.
 Improve graduate and professional student success outcomes by designing flexible curricula that position them for academic and non-academic careers.